spicelang/spice/docs/docs/language/procedures.md

 }
 ```

-Theis procedure could get called like so:
+This procedure could get called like so:
 ```spice
 demoProcedure(10);
 demoProcedure(7, true);